 Somewhere else further south beckons but the short hop to the high street still leaves time for some Dickensian diversions and evidence that King Henry the whoever clearly had a head for heights.

 It's over the for the high street via the back of Rochester's , which, it has to be said, looks a lot better from the front.

-Upstairs is home to a Huguenot Museum, the only one in Britain, no less, Kent being the first port of call for many fleeing from France in the late-seventeenth century.
+Upstairs is home to a Huguenot Museum, the only one in Britain, no less, Kent being the first port of call for many fleeing from France in the late 17th century.

 Frowned upon for their shabby sense of dress and for speaking in a tongue not fully understood, it's not thought the Huguenots fared much better here.

-Nigh on one hundred thousand exiled Protestants made their way across the channel and the French Hospital was founded in London in 1718.
+Nigh on 100,000 exiled Protestants made their way across the channel and the French Hospital was founded in London in 1718.
 Not just to heal but to help those with largely empty pockets, La Providence relocated to a cul-de-sac just off the high street in 1959.

 Their almshouses still support those without much in the form of life savings so long as the old lineage checks out as legitimate.

 Turning right, it's an eye-catching introduction with most of the monarchs worthy of a mention, architectural-wise.

 Elizabethan-era Tudor through all the Georgians to the inevitable Vic but some idiot has only forgotten to charge the Fitbit™ and if only there was some way to check how the time is ticking along?

 Twentieth-century representation is provided by Pizza Express™ but back in the late seventeenth, the old Guildhall will let you in and up for free.